General Terms and Conditions Consumers

 Article 19 - Liability

-Unless stipulated otherwise, the Supplier's liability for attributable shortcomings in the performance of the Agreement shall arise only if the Consumer has given the Supplier written notice of default, whereby a reasonable period is given to remedy the shortcoming and the Consumer remains attributably in breach of its obligations even after that period.A condition for the existence of any right to compensation is always that Consumer reports the damage in writing to Contractor as soon as possible after it arises, but at the latest within one month after Consumer has become aware of the damage and/or should reasonably have become aware of it.Contractor is at all times entitled, if and insofar as possible, to undo or limit Consumer's damage by repairing or improving the defective product(s).Operator is never obliged to compensate for indirect damage of Consumer, including but not limited to lost profits, lost savings, reduced goodwill, damage resulting from claims of other Consumers, mutilation or loss of data, and loss of data is expressly excluded.
-The total liability of the Entrepreneur towards the Consumer, for whatever reason, is limited to compensation for direct damage.The limitations and exclusions of liability mentioned in this article do not apply if and insofar as the damage is a result of intent or deliberate recklessness on the part of the Entrepreneur or of a person belonging to the business management of the Entrepreneur.
+Unless otherwise stipulated, liability of the Entrepreneur due to an attributable failure to comply with the Agreement only arises if the Consumer has given the Entrepreneur written notice of default, whereby a reasonable period is set for remedying the failure and the Consumer continues to imputably fail to comply with its obligations even after that period.
+A condition for the existence of any right to compensation is always that the Consumer reports the damage to the Entrepreneur in writing as soon as possible after it arises, but no later than one month after the Consumer has become aware of the damage and/or should reasonably have become aware of it.
+The Entrepreneur is at all times entitled, if and insofar as possible, to undo or limit the damage of the Consumer by repairing or improving the defective product(s).
+The Entrepreneur is never obliged to compensate indirect damage of the Consumer, including but not limited to lost profit, missed savings, reduced goodwill, damage as a result of claims from other Consumers, mutilation or loss of data, and loss of data is explicitly excluded.
+The total liability of the Entrepreneur towards the Consumer, for whatever reason, is limited to compensation for direct damage.
+The limitations and exclusions of liability stated in this article do not apply if and insofar as the damage is the result of intent or deliberate recklessness of the Entrepreneur or of a person belonging to the management of the Entrepreneur.

 Article 20 - Choice of law and forum

-Article 21 - Additional or different provisions
+Article 21 - Additional or deviating provisions

 Privacy Policy